KathyReid/opensource-voice-tools/README.md

 ## Other tools

+* [Artie Bias Corpus](https://github.com/artie-inc/artie-bias-corpus/) - A corpus and set of tools for detecting _demographic bias_ in ASR systems.

 ## Glossary

 There are a lot of terms and acronyms in open source voice technology.
 This section provides explanations for each of them.